What is a brain AVM?

 - Interventional neuroradiology/endovascular neurosurgery.
-It may be possible to treat part or all of the AVM by placing a catheter (small tube) inside the blood vessels and blocking off the abnormal vessels with various materials, like glue or coils.
+It may be possible to treat part or all of the AVM by placing a catheter inside the blood vessels and blocking off the abnormal vessels with various materials, such as glue or coils.

 What doctors specialize in treating brain AVMs?